-Prostate cancer will affect an estimated one in eight American men during their lifetime.
-Currently, evidence exists to support the hypothesis that approximately 5% to 10% of all prostate cancer is due to rare autosomal dominant prostate cancer susceptibility genes.[4,5] The proportion of prostate cancer associated with an inherited susceptibility may be even larger.[6,7,8] Men are generally considered to be candidates for genetic counseling regarding prostate cancer risk if they have a family history of prostate cancer.
+Prostate cancer will affect an estimated one in nine American men during their lifetime.
+Evidence exists to support the hypothesis that approximately 5% to 10% of all prostate cancer is due to rare autosomal dominant prostate cancer susceptibility genes.[4,5] The proportion of prostate cancer associated with an inherited susceptibility may be even larger.[6,7,8] Men are generally considered to be candidates for genetic counseling regarding prostate cancer risk if they have a family history of prostate cancer.
 The Hopkins Criteria provide a working definition of hereditary prostate cancer families.
 The three criteria include the following:

 Families need to fulfill only one of these criteria to be considered to have hereditary prostate cancer.
 One study investigated attitudes regarding prostate cancer susceptibility among sons of men with prostate cancer.
 They found that 90% of sons were interested in knowing whether there is an inherited susceptibility to prostate cancer and would be likely to undergo screening and consider genetic testing if there was a family history of prostate cancer; however, similar high levels of interest in genetic testing for other hereditary cancer syndromes have not generally been borne out in testing uptake once the clinical genetic test becomes available.